PyFilesystem/pyfilesystem2/examples/README.txt

-This directory contains a number of example command line apps.
+This directory contains a number of example command line apps using PyFilesystem.

-They are intentionally to be a learning aid and not exactly a finished product, but all these examples are completely functional.
+They are intended to be a learning aid and not exactly finished products, but all these examples are completely functional.